 May come from consumer credit reports.
 Individuals should get a comprehensive background report on themselves before they begin the expungement process.

 Some states have different views on what can and cannot be expunged from criminal records.
 The idea is to seal not just convictions but also all records pertaining to arrests, investigations, probation, and corrections.
 Not all criminal offenses can be expunged; most jurisdictions will not allow murders and aggravated sexual offenses to be concealed from background checks.

 The Court Petition

-Criminal defense attorneys who specialize in getting records expunged and sealed will analyze background reports for the purpose of informing their client what can be reasonably stricken.
+Criminal defense attorneys who specialize in getting records expunged and sealed will analyze background reports for the purpose of informing their clients what can be reasonably stricken.
 In most jurisdictions, a petition or motion for expungement must be filed in court and a hearing may be called.

-Some jurisdictions will allow comprehensive expungement, which means that a judge will issue orders to reporting agencies and even law enforcement departments to seal their court, arrest and investigative records.
+Some jurisdictions will allow comprehensive expungement, which means that a judge will issue orders to reporting agencies and even law enforcement departments to seal their court, arrest, and investigative records.
 Other jurisdictions will offer Certificates of Actual Innocence, which are useful when arrest records cannot be sealed.